Justice in numbers

 Barricade or prevention of access incidents

-Prisons achieve rating 3 or 4 in risk management audit
+Prisons achieve rating 3 or 4 in safety/risk management audit

-Value for Rating 4.
-View breakdown for risk management audit
+Value for 1 - Performance of serious concern.
+View breakdown for safety audit/risk management audit

 Escapes from prison establishments and escorts